Terra Perma

 12. Water harvesting and drought-proofing in the home and in the land.
 Design water-wise urban/peri-urban landscapes: use water where it falls.

-13. Rural Farm Design via Darren Doherty's Regrarian Platform.
+13. Rural Farm Design via Darren Doherty's Regrarians Platform.

 14. Solar passive home design, with natural materials, techniques, including existing home modifications.